99ff00/react-charty/README.md

 This component was born from the [Telegram](https://telegram.org/) programming contest where I took one of the prize places.
 A big thanks to the Telegram team and all contestants.
 Read further to find usage instructions and how to customize this component.

-Please check out the [Demo App](https://99ff00.github.io/react-charty/) for example charts and usage!
+Please check out the [Demo App](https://99ff00.github.io/react-charty/) and [Playground](https://codepen.io/99ff00/pen/qBWzBpY) for example charts and usage!

 ## Table of contents
 - [Install](#install)